 “Evidence,” released in 2017, came big on the grooves and heavy on the hooks.
 In a four-star review of the album, Blurt had this to say: "What [Mudd] is doing is demonstrating an uncommonly confident mastery of the pop form, from the songs’ arrangements (dude has more hooks than a bait and tackle shop) to the glistening production."

-Jonathan's latest effort, "(re)animate," dropped in 2019.
-It's an ambitious re-imagining of 12 stand-outs from his catalog--all given new wings by a musical collective playing more than 30 different instruments.
-Earthy and nuanced, "(re)animate" showcases Jonathan at his intimate, beguiling best.
+Jonathan's "(re)animate" platter dropped in 2019.
+An ambitious re-imagining of 12 stand-outs from his catalog--all given new wings by The Powers That Be, a collective of 26 musicians playing more than 30 different instruments.
+Earthy and nuanced, “(re)animate” showcases Jonathan at his intimate, beguiling best.
+In 2021, Jonathan and PTB released a brooding, stripped-down interpretation of The Police's “Every Breath You Take.”